Google Tables discontinued: Why and how to migrate to Softr

 The "Bots" in Google Tables were great for automating simple tasks within a table, and you could even extend them with Apps Script for custom logic.
 However, this often required developer knowledge for complex scenarios.

-With Softr Workflows now in beta, you can go far beyond basic actions.
+With Softr Workflows, you can go far beyond basic actions.

-You can build automations with loops, conditions, branches, schedulers, and all the triggers and actions you need, like webhooks, emails, and custom code.
-Or, you can easily integrate with 3rd-party tools like Zapier, Make, and n8n.
+You can build automations manually with loops, conditions, branches, schedulers, and all the triggers and actions you need — or describe the automation you need to the Workflow AI Co-Builder and it will build the logic for you.
+You can also easily connect to 3rd-party tools like Zapier, Make, and n8n).

 With our built-in action buttons, you can add advanced business logic.
 Send an invite email the moment a user joins, automatically mention teammates in a comment, or call an API to process external invoices, all right inside your app.